 2016 Cook County Property Tax Assessment Trends

-For the past eight years, Franczek Radelet has tracked property tax assessment data obtained from the Cook County Assessor's Office.
-Our data set begins in tax year 2009 when the classification ordinance was amended to reduce the assessment levels for commercial and industrial property as well as for residential property.
+For the past eight years, Franczek P.C. has tracked property tax assessment data obtained from the Cook County Assessor’s Office.
+Our data set begins in the tax year 2009 when the classification ordinance was amended to reduce the assessment levels for the commercial and industrial property as well as for residential property.
 The data also captures the effect of the Great Recession and the bursting of the housing bubble.

 The latest data from the 2016 tax year shows that, although the slow recovery in real estate values continues, the recovery is uneven and incomplete.
 Because assessments are one part of a complex equation that results in tax bills, these trends are important to keep in mind as administrators and elected officials discuss and evaluate the different dimensions of school finance and property taxes.

 We have also compiled assessment data by township so that you can analyze the trends on a more local level.
 Seven years after Cook County revised assessment levels and eight years after the Great Recession, not a single suburban township has seen a full recovery in its total assessed value.
 The data for each suburban township is available by clicking here.

 The most pronounced effect of recent assessment trends is higher tax rates.
 However, higher tax rates do not necessarily correspond with more money for local taxing agencies.
 While property tax levies may be growing at or slightly above the rate of inflation, individual tax bills can increase or decrease much more than inflation due to a property’s assessed value in relation to the assessments of neighboring properties.
 It is important for the public to understand that tax rates and tax bills are not simply the result of the property tax levy.